LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/agent-workspace-basics.md

 isNew: false

 ---
-By logging into LiveEngage as an agent, you will automatically be brought to the Agent Workspace.
+By logging into the platform as an agent, you will automatically be brought to the agent workspace.

 Your default status will be set according to what your brand has configured.
 If needed, you can easily switch your status here.
 The ‘online’ status will enable to you begin receiving conversations.

 ## Main areas of your workspace

-There are three main tabs that you will use as a messaging agent: Open Connections, All Connections and Messaging Agents.
+There are three main tabs that you will use as a messaging agent: **Open Connections**, **All Connections** and **Messaging Agents**.

-1. **My Connections** - This is where all your assigned conversations will appear.
+1. **My Connections:** This is where all your assigned conversations will appear.
 In this tab you will see all your conversations organized by priority and sorted by SLA.
 Conversations that have passed their SLA will be marked in red.
 Clicking on each conversation will allow you to read the transcript, browse different widgets and start engaging with your customers.
 If you choose to click on a consumer’s name, it will open up the entire conversation and you can begin messaging.
-2. **All Connections** - If you have permission to access this tab, this is where you can search for your closed conversations, and view their CSAT scores or read the transcripts for quality assurance purposes.
+2. **All Connections:** If you have permission to access this tab, this is where you can search for your closed conversations, and view their CSAT scores or read the transcripts for quality assurance purposes.
 Learn more about the All Connections tab below.
-3. **Messaging Agents** - If you have permission to access this tab, this is where you can see your team’s shift status, everyone's login status, load, number of open conversations, number of closed conversations and more.
+3. **Messaging Agents:** If you have permission to access this tab, this is where you can see your team’s shift status, everyone's login status, load, number of open conversations, number of closed conversations and more.
 This is a good indication of how your team is doing.

 ## Your personal data bar